The actual negotiation: Tough but fair

 If it is less about the quality of the arguments and more about the lack of mutual acceptance, you both must take a step back and actually find a common assessment system first.
 If you fail to do so at this stage and continue the unproductive simple exchange of arguments, it is highly likely that your interview will be as unpleasant as many applicants fear so often.
 By agreeing on a common assessment system, you can prevent this from happening.

-On February 4th, Ms. Angelika T. from Pinneberg wrote to me:
+On February 4th, Ms. Angelika T. from Pinneberg wrote about it in her testimonial:

 »I’ll be starting with a new employer soon and I’m pleased that I was able to convincingly convey my expectations in terms of salary as well.«